 You may have to restart Chrome once the update has installed.

-#7 An extension called Online Download Manager could increase download speed
+#7 The Online Download Manager extension could increase download speed

 By using the Online Download Manager extension, I was able to accelerate the download speed around 35%.